 Interventional clinical trials and case series

 Currently, no therapeutic interventions are approved for PHTS, however, a limited number of clinical trials have been undertaken using drugs approved for other conditions.
-Below, we have collected clinical trials and case series in which PHTS or Cowden syndrome patients were enrolled.
+Below, we have collected clinical trials and case series in which PHTS or Cowden syndrome patients are/were enrolled.

 Active clinical trials